nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Users can refer to this [section](#usage-of-flags) to recap on how the flag works.

-While there is no restriction on how long the String that the user can enter, String with length greater than 50 characters will be truncated in the display of `card list` command.
+While there is no restriction on then length of the question/answer that the user can enter, these will be truncated in the display of `card list` command if longer than 50 characters.
 The full version can be viewed using the `card view` command below.

 ***Example of usage:***